33

 Liberal Arts and Sciences

-Liberal arts and sciences IS the entire curriculum at St. John's -- every student earns this degree because there are no other majors.
-Graduates earn $25,307 one year out (the lowest first-year earnings in this batch among non-arts schools) climbing to $44,652 four years out.
-Median debt is $27,000 against a 1.067 debt-to-earnings ratio -- F grade.
+Liberal arts and sciences IS the entire curriculum at St. John's - every student earns this degree because there are no other majors.
+Graduates earn $25,307 one year out (the lowest first-year earnings in our dataset among non-arts schools) climbing to $44,652 four years out.
+Median debt is $27,000 against a 1.067 debt-to-earnings ratio - F grade.
 With 91 graduates this is the entire graduating class.
 The honest read: these earnings reflect that ~50% of graduates pursue graduate or professional school directly, often in fields (academia, theology, law, philosophy) where bachelor's-level earnings don't capture lifetime value.
 For students enrolling specifically because Great Books IS the point, the financial outcome is the price of that intellectual commitment.

 How Graduates Do